billk-FM/HEC-Commander/ChatGPT Examples/30_Dashboard_Showing_OpenAI_Retrieval_Over_Large_Corpus.md

-# Understanding the Limits of RAG: A Deep Dive with Our New OpenAI Retrieval Dashboard
+# Understanding the Limits of RAG: Dashboard Simulating OpenAI Document Retrieval

 ## Introduction: The Challenge of RAG in Large Document Retrieval